itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 	- do not use redundant state variables (the whole discussion in Remove non-essential variables)

 [Example](https://codesandbox.io/s/wnphcd?file=%2FApp.js&utm_medium=sandpack) of multiple states for a component.
-- note the Promise in the example
+- note the Promise in the example! what does it do?

 ```
 return new Promise((resolve, reject) => {